The geometric Cauchy problem for constant-rank submanifolds: Introduction and main result

 The proof of Theorem~\ref{thm:GCPSolution} will be given in section~\ref{sec:proof}.
-It is based on the well-known fact that any $m$-dimensional rank-$s$ submanifold of $\mathbb{R}^{m+c}$ admits a foliation by totally geodesic leaves, of dimension $m-s$, along which the tangent space is constant; the converse holds under the additional assumption that the foliation is unique.
-We will exploit this fact in the next section, where we will derive a sufficient criterion for an $(m-s)$-ruled submanifold to be rank-$s$.
-Such criterion extends a classical result about developable surfaces in $\mathbb{R}^{3}$~\cite[Theorem~54.1]{kreyszig1968}; see also \cite{yano1944}.
+It relies on the well-known fact that any $m$-dimensional rank-$s$ submanifold of $\mathbb{R}^{m+c}$ admits a foliation by totally geodesic leaves of dimension $m-s$, along which the tangent space is constant; the converse holds provided that the foliation is unique.
+In particular, as shown in the next section, the tangent space is constant along the rulings precisely when the ambient covariant derivative of any tangent vector field along $S$ has vanishing normal component (Lemma~\ref{lm:criterion}).
+This extends a classical result about developable surfaces in $\mathbb{R}^{3}$~\cite[Theorem~54.1]{kreyszig1968}; see also \cite{yano1944}.